FantasyofPerfectCode/great-expectations/Notes/Why get to first principles.md

 I want to have a level of certainty that what I am trying to do has value.

-I want to understand the learning journey other people have taken to get to their views.
+Am I trying to persuade other people to do code a certain way, and want to know all the arguments against it?

+Am I trying to be 'right'?